uo-ec607/lectures/08-regression/08-regression.md

 ### Option 3: `felm::lfe()`

-Finally, we get to my personal favourite IV option using the `lfe::felm()` function that we already covered in the panel data section above.^[Needless to say, it includes all of same benefits that we saw earlier: support for high-level fixed effects, multiway clustering, etc.] It's my favourite option not because I tend work with panel data, but also because I find it has the most natural syntax.
-In fact, it very closely resembles Stata's approach to writing out the first-stage, where you specify the endogenous variable(s) and the instruments only.
+Finally, we get to my personal favourite IV option using the `felm()` function from the **lfe** package.
+This is actually my favourite option; not only because I work mostly with panel data, but also because I find it has the most natural syntax.^[The **fixest** package that I concentrated on earlier, doesn't yet support IV regression.
+However, even if it is a little slower, `lfe::felm()` includes basically all of same benefits: support for high-level fixed effects, multiway clustering, etc.] In fact, it very closely resembles Stata's approach to writing out the first-stage, where you specify the endogenous variable(s) and the instruments only.

 ```r